 There are many misconceptions regarding alimony, including the fact that many assume that the lower-earning spouse will automatically receive alimony.
 However, this is far from the truth, as the recipient’s spouse must request alimony while filing.
 In addition, you’ll discover that simply requesting alimony does not result in an automatic award.

-If one spouse requests alimony, the course will examine several details, including but not limited to:
+If one spouse requests alimony, the course will examine several elements, including but not limited to:

 - The income of each spouse